 - Combine the ground pork with seasonings, dextrose, and starter culture.
-Mix well, until sticky, then mix in the groud back fat.
+Mix well, until sticky, then mix in the groud and the cubed back fat.
 It helps to use a stand mixer with a paddle attachment for this.

 - Stuff into 70-110 mm natural casings (beef bungs) and tie into 10"-12" links.